CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Introduction

 In this paper, we scrutinize the computational misalignment phenomenon and propose the \textbf{C}omputational \textbf{A}lignment for \textbf{R}eal-\textbf{T}ime \textbf{G}aussian \textbf{S}platting \textbf{S}LAM (CaRtGS) to address these challenges.
 Our approach aims to optimize the computational efficiency of GS-SLAM, ensuring that it can meet the demands of real-time applications while achieving high rendering quality with fewer Gaussian primitives.

-Our contributions are listed as follows: \begin{itemize} \item We provide an in-depth analysis of the computational misalignment phenomenon present in GS-SLAM. \item We introduce an adaptive computational alignment strategy that effectively tackles insufficient training, long-tail optimization, and weak-constrained densification, achieving high-fidelity rendering with fewer Gaussian primitives under real-time constraints. \item We conduct comprehensive experiments and ablation studies to demonstrate the effectiveness of our proposed method on two popular datasets with two distinct camera types. \end{itemize}
+Our contributions are listed as follows: \begin{itemize} \item We provide an analysis of the computational misalignment phenomenon present in GS-SLAM. \item We introduce an adaptive computational alignment strategy that effectively tackles insufficient optimization, long-tail optimization, and weak-constrained densification, achieving high-fidelity rendering with fewer Gaussian primitives under real-time constraints. \item We conduct comprehensive experiments and ablation studies to demonstrate the effectiveness of our proposed method on three popular datasets with three distinct camera types. \end{itemize}